txt/ase16/doc/review/review1.md

   * decorators
   * exception handling

 2. Write a function that takes 2 args(Arg1 and Arg2) such that Arg 1 is a list of numbers, Arg2 is a number.
-Return a list of size Arg2 from Arg1 such that no duplicates are present. eg.
+Return a list of size Arg2 from Arg1 such that no duplicates are present. eg
 ```
 def func(arg1, arg2):
   do something